bitcoin/bitcoin/README.md

 Some of these tasks may be completed by talented community members through the bounty program.
 Bounties are posted to the wiki and can be picked up by anyone who wants to submit new code to the project repository.
 If you want to be directly notified of new bounties matching your specific skillset, fill out the short intake survey to get onto the [InSource Community Job Board](https://crown.link/insource).
-If you have any questions regarding code submissions, please contact Josh 'fin' Wilcox (josh@crown.tech, or fin on mattermost) and ask about bounties.
+If you have any questions regarding code submissions, please contact Artem Brazhnikov through Discord and ask about bounties.

 ## License